SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

 [!]
 Need more than 1 value to unpack.
 ```

-I figured out what was going on by going ```back``` and then ```set DEBUG True``` to see the underlying error.
-I won't make you do that though.
-The debug error message let me know that I needed to use full netmask syntax for netblocks.
-So, I will have to add new netblocks in the correct format and then delete the old ones.
+OPTIONAL: To figure out what was going on, go ```back``` and then ```set DEBUG True``` to see the underlying error.
+The debug error message lets us know that we need to use full netmask syntax for netblocks.
+We will now add new netblocks in the correct format and then delete the old ones.

-First I will add them correctly.
+First we will add them correctly.

 ```
 [recon-ng][websitename][reverse_resolve] > add netblocks